 The assembled musos have spent anything from a few months to 18 years on the dole (‘Tiny’ from Ultrasound deserves the George Cross for this last monolithic achievement).
 In fact, I might extract these figures in total and lay them out in an Excel graph for the book.
 I’m nothing if not scientific.

 The NME sets a mildly iconoclastic tone.
-One of the set questions asked of their subjects refers to the “level of spiritual fulfillment gained by sitting on arse’.
+One of the set questions asked of their subjects refers to the “level of spiritual fulfillment gained by sitting on arse".
 There is some insight to be gleaned.
 Mark Morriss of The Bluetones (three years on the dole), for instance, points out that “We didn’t have a job to take all of our physical and mental chutzpah away”.
 The Verve (length of time on the dole unknown) demonstrate erudition in their collective statement: “The way things work in a band is not like any other job – you have to be ready before you can earn any wages.
 How can you get ready if you have to graft six days a week?
 You’d never have the time or the energy.”
 Someone should tell Bruce Springsteen.
-Conversely, Luke Haines (five years) is either unreflective or contrarian when he says: “Dole as arts grant is a myth.
-It’s not a God-given right” but sees no difference between the Labour and Conservative administrations other than their educations (that's changed somewhat now!).
+Conversely, Luke Haines (five years) is being either rather unreflective or contrarian when he says: “Dole as arts grant is a myth.
+It’s not a God-given right” but sees no difference between the Labour and Conservative administrations other than their educations (now, even that difference has been 'leveled up').

 I’m not sure that I’d literally like to see “The Lightning Seeds, Dodgy and Space chew Jack Straw a new arsehole”, as the article says, but you get the point – New Labour is now persona non grata.
-It looks like the party is about to remove the right to claim Jobseeker’s Allowance and force unemployed people into college courses or to work for their money; to finally phase out grants and introduce a loan to pay for college fees of £1,000; reintroduce ‘stop and search’; plus they’ve welched on their agreement to have a debate over the decriminalisation of drugs.
+Ther has been a massive betrayal and the indie scene is mightily pissed-off.
+It looks like the party is about to remove the right to claim Jobseeker’s Allowance and force unemployed people into college courses or to work for their money; to finally phase out grants and introduce a loan to pay for college fees of £1,000 (little did we know); reintroduce ‘stop and search’; and they’ve welched on their agreement to have a debate over the decriminalisation of drugs.
 Keir Starmer would find much to inspire him here.

 Alan McGee notoriously donated £50,000 to help fund Labour’s pre-election campaign.
 A year later he’s very reluctant to throw good money after bad.
 “I was in the Enterprise Allowance Scheme for a year after I left British Rail and that’s how I got Creation together in 1983.
 If I had been forced to take a job, then I would probably still be at British Rail now … I suppose I was one of the kids who the government is trying to fix – a kid with no future.
 For someone like that, it’s good to get them into some sort of employment, but if you actually know what you want to be and you’re inspired to be a musician, then you shouldn’t be forced into having to do a job that you don’t want to do.